WabbitPerson2505/yatzy/README.md

 # How to Play
 Make sure when downloading to keep the file/directory structure as is to ensure the code works.

-The yatzy game file is contained within public directory.
+**The yatzy game files is contained within public directory.
+This directory contains yatzy.html and assets directory to hold the necessary javascripts/css and images needed.**

-Note: This game is Yatzy, not Yahtzee.
+**Note: This game is Yatzy, not Yahtzee.
 Similar games but with some alterations to the rules and point scoring.
-Scoring will be explained in next section.
+Scoring will be explained in next section.**

 Yatzy is a simple game where the goal of the game is to obtain the highest score possible by achieving various different dice combinations.